apenella/go-ansible/README.md

 _**Important:** The master branch may contain unreleased or pre-released features.
 Be cautious when using that branch in your projects.
 It is recommended to use the stable releases available in the [releases](https://github.com/apenella/go-ansible/releases)._

 > **Note**
 > The latest major version of _go-ansible_, version _2.x_, introduced significant and breaking changes.
+The first change is that the package name has been changed from `github.com/apenella/go-ansible` to `github.com/apenella/go-ansible/v2`.
+So, you need to update your import paths to use the new module name.
-If you are currently using a version prior to _2.x_, please refer to the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) for detailed information on how to migrate to version _2.x_.
+> To migrate your code from prior version to _2.x_, please refer to the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) for detailed information on how to migrate to version _2.x_.
 > The most relevant change is that [command structs](#command-generator) no longer execute commands.
 So, [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct), [AnsibleInventoryCmd](#ansibleinventorycmd-struct) and [AnsibleAdhocCmd](#ansibleadhoccmd-struct) do not require an [executor](#executor) anymore.
 Instead, the _executor_ is responsible for receiving the command to execute and executing it.

 - [go-ansible](#go-ansible)